 It is also understandable that not everyone is good at customer service, while others may be excellent naturally.
 But can someone learn to be great at it?
 Absolutely.

 Businesses should keep in mind that without customers, they will not be in business.
-Some businesses have reached great success and may not care to give careful attention to their customer service.
-They should be careful.
+Unfortunately, some businesses have reached great success and may not care to give careful attention to their customer service.
+However, they should be careful.
 Things can change in a split second.
 Just look at what hit us in 2020!
 Good customer service and relationships will have a better chance of their continued support even when unforeseen circumstances happen.

 Okay, let me continue with a few more examples: